Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 A list of plugins installed on this node that Kong will load and try to execute during the lifetime of a request.
-Kong will look for a [`plugin configuration`](/docs/{{page.kong_version}}/admin-api/#plugin-object) entry for each plugin in this list during every request.
-That is to determine if the plugin needs to be executed for that particular request.
-Removing plugins you don't use from this list will lighten your Kong instance.
+Kong will look for a [`plugin configuration`](/docs/{{page.kong_version}}/admin-api/#plugin-object) entry for each plugin in this list during each request to determine whether the plugin should be executed.
+Removing plugins from this list will reduce load on your Kong instance.

 **Default:**